Gardens of Light

 From apples and pears to pumpkins and plums, pick your own fruit and vegetables at this family-friendly farm.
-Labonté de la pomme is located in the beautiful Oka valley about 45 minutes from downtown Montreal.
+Labonté de la Pomme - Verger & Miellerie is in the beautiful Oka valley about 45 minutes from downtown Montréal.
 Several children activities, a lunch counter and a gourmet apple shack brunch to eat on site picnic-style or to enjoy at home are all available at Labonté de la Pomme.
-You can also book one of several packages or a customized group package to make your perfect day trip this fall.
+You can also book one of several packages or a customized group package to make your perfect day trip this fall even better.

 Cabane à pommes Domaine Labranche

-A 6-generation family farm in the Montérégie region, La fille du roy has a multitude of products for you to pick, from artichokes to ground cherries and a great variety of pumpkins and squashes.
+A six-generation family farm in the Montérégie region, La Fille du Roy has a multitude of products for you to pick, from artichokes to ground cherries and a great variety of pumpkins and squashes.
 There are also many activities on the farm, including a corn maze and a wood-burning pizza oven cooking delicious pies on weekends.

-Photos of flooded bright cranberry fields against a limpid blue sky are some of the prettiest harvest images you’ll ever see.
-Quebec is one of the largest producers of the beloved red berry in the world and you can help harvest until about mid-October.
-Check out the Cranberry Interpretation Centre site to find a cranberry farm near you.
+Photos of flooded bright crimson cranberry bogs against a limpid blue sky are some of the prettiest harvest images you’ll ever see.
+Québec is one of the largest producers of the beloved red berry in the world, which you can help harvest until about mid-October.
+Check out the Notre Canneberge website to find a cranberry-themed activity near you.